 - Erebus Crystals - Antarctica, Victoria Land.
 Deposit of large anorthoclase crystals in the center of caldera of volcano.

 - Lake Bonney - Antartica, Victoria Land.
 Frozen lake with unique geochemistry.
-The east lobe of the lake is saturated with nitric oxide - "laughing gas".
-Another part of lake contains dimethylsulfoxide - possibly produced by microorganisms.
+The east lobe of the lake is saturated with nitric oxide - "laughing gas" and dimethylsulfoxide.
+Another part of lake is rich with dimethylsulfide - possibly produced by microorganisms.

 List of described finds of rare natural materials

 Here are listed finds of rare natural materials described by Wondermondo.
 Gemstone finds are listed in their respective category.